Warzone-Maps-of-Guezt1234/Urban_Gridlock/.github/ISSUE_TEMPLATE/balance-report.md

 **Expected behavior**
 A clear and concise description of what the new balance should be.

+**Proposed changes**
+A clear and concise description of what to do to fix the imbalance.

 **Example Game**
 If applicable, add link to the replay.